ashis0013/Game-of-Life-gotk3/README.md

 ## Usage

 This repository is built with gtk3 binding for go making it a cross-platform gui.
-To use it make sure you have go installed in your machine.
-Using it is simple by just building the project and running the excecutable
+This binding is gotk3, which you can find <a href="https://github.com/gotk3/gotk3">here</a>.
+To use it make sure you have go installed in your machine and then go get gotk3 😉.
+Using it is simple just by building the project and running the excecutable

 ```bash
 go build